MyatCharm/Hotel-Data-Analysis/README.md

 - firsly, union all the required yearly dataset and join with respective table which are market_segment for discount calculation and meal table for cost of meal.
 All can be done in the MySQL.
 - Generate back the modified dataset and insert into Looker Studio for intended visualizations to show the trends of revenue and parking space needed.
+_ Also tried soem steps with the Python for EDA purpose.

 all the steps done by those tools along with the dataset are also provided.